Cycle Across Africa – One Year From Cape Town to Cairo

 Countries: Namibia, Botswana, Zimbabwe, Zambia, Malawi, Tanzania, Kenya, Ethiopia, Sudan & Egypt.

-Derek ended this cycle across Africa by cycling home to Ireland via France, England, and Wales.
+I finished the cycle across Africa by cycling home to Ireland via France, England, and Wales.

 Blogposts in order

-Just in case you find it hard to decipher which blog post you should read next, I have listed the posts in order beginning in Cape Town and ending in Cairo as follows:
+I have listed the posts in order beginning in Cape Town and ending in Cairo as follows: